This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may receive the following tests:

-- Manometry: Your caregiver will gently insert a tube into your throat and down into your stomach.
+- Manometry: Your healthcare provider will gently insert a tube into your throat and down into your stomach.
 The tube has sensors on it that measure the pressure in your esophagus.
 This pressure shows the strength of the spasms when you swallow.
 The test also shows how well food and fluids move down your esophagus when you swallow.

 - X-ray with barium swallow: An x-ray of your abdomen is a picture of your stomach and esophagus.
 You will drink a thick liquid called barium to help your esophagus and stomach show up better on the x-ray.
-Follow the instructions from your caregiver before and after the x-ray test.
+Follow the instructions from your healthcare provider before and after the x-ray test.